karthikviswanathn/token_geometry/README.md

 ## Dataset
 Currently we use the prompts from [Pile-10K](https://huggingface.co/datasets/NeelNanda/pile-10k).
-We further filter only prompts of sequence length $N \geq 1024$ according to the tokenization schemes of all the above models.
-This results in $2244$ prompts after filtering.
+We filter only prompts of sequence length $`N \geq 1024`$ according to the tokenization schemes of all the above models.
+This results in $`2244`$ prompts after filtering.
 The indices of the filtered prompts is stored in `filtered_indices.npy`

 ### Shuffling experiment
-For the shuffling experiment, we consider $50$ random prompts from the filtered $10$K dataset, i.e. we choose $50$ prompts from the $2242$ prompts.
+For the shuffling experiment, we consider $`50`$ random prompts from the filtered dataset, i.e. we choose $`50`$ prompts from the $`2242`$ prompts.
 The indices of these prompts are stored in `subset_indices.npy`.

 ## References